What is CPD Engineers Australia?

 • Name of the training organisation.

-In the case of receiving a request in writing, the engineer must provide copies of their CPD records.
+In the event of receiving a written request, the engineer must provide copies of their CPD records.

 Benefits of CPD

-• CPD increases knowledge and expertise related to the engineering sector.
+• CPD enhances knowledge and expertise in the engineering sector.

 • It improves technical skills along with enhancing academic knowledge.